Let’s Commit Murder!

 Me.
 You.
 Him.
 That guy.

-That tattooed gent in the torn leather jacket is an obvious candidate.
-“That’s the killer you’re looking for officer!
+A tattooed, troubled gent in a torn leather jacket is an obvious candidate.
+“That’s the killer you’re looking for, officer!
 Cuff ‘im!
 He owns a goddam baseball bat!
 Go check his car!”

 That’s called a cliché.
 They are nasty things.
 It’s a stereotype that gives off a putrid stench.
-We must avoid stepping into them.
+We must avoid them.

 Inspiration to commit murder

-Let me tell you, Christian grannies are great villains because no one expects them.
-Granny could’ve walked in, slit everyone’s throat, and left with an armful of blood-soaked knives and no one would’ve batted an eyelid.
-As long as the tattooed guy was around, granny gets off scot-free.
+Let me tell you, Christian grannies are great villains.
+No one expects them.
+Granny could’ve walked in, slit everyone’s throat, and left with an armful of blood-soaked knives, and no one would’ve batted an eyelid.
+As long as the tattooed guy remains nearby, Granny gets off scot-free.

-I want to see Granny Maye, the secret cookie-baking monster be brought to life.
-I want to know why we didn’t see the psychopath coming.
+I want to see Granny Maye, the secret cookie-baking psycho, brought to life.
+I want to know why we didn’t see that monster coming.
 I want to find out what happened to her that caused her to become a killer.
-Did Christ do her wrong?
+How did she rationalise God and murder at the same time?

 Tilting fiction away from the predictable is my style.
 Clichés are nice if an author wants to accelerate a storyline and make it easy for readers — but where’s the challenge in that?
-Where’s the challenge for the reader who likes challenging stories?
-Outwardly good people can be inherently bad.
+Where’s the challenge for the reader?
+Outwardly good people can be inwardly bad.
 It’s true.
-Granny Maye could be one of them.
-She’ll appear to be kind but harbour a festering torment deep behind those eyes.
-Some readers may want to know more about her.
-They’ll want to understand her better.
-They’ll want to know why everyone chose to look the other way while she committed the most heinous crimes of all.
+Some readers may want to know more about that process.
+They’ll want to understand it better.
+They’ll want to know why everyone chooses to look the other way.

 Back to the guy and his dead ex-girlfriend.